helvanic/GIFinder/README.md

 Everything is furnished in an simple express server, but you can get the front-end code only in the public folder.

 ## What's new?
-In this project, managed to get GIFs from the Giphy API which you can find here : https://github.com/giphy/GiphyAPI You can easely get the gif url to use it in anywhere.
+In this project, I managed to get GIFs from the Giphy API which you can find here : https://github.com/giphy/GiphyAPI You can easely get the gif url to use it in anywhere.
 You can also download it directly (if you're on Chrome, else you'll be redirected to a page containing the gif.
 Just right-click => Save image).

 I also used ES2015 class system.
 You can find the ES2015 in the jsDev folder.
 To be usable on the browser, i used babel on Gulp.